 This strategy sets out how we can all implement digital working, learning and information sharing.
 The most important aspect is that digital technologies are used in the best interests of people needing care and support and at all times to support their choice and independence.
-The strategy ensures we are:
+The strategy ensures:

 The strategy - three years on

 Our three years on document takes a look at what work we have undertaken since the strategy was first launched 3 years ago, as well as dialogue and feedback from recent Digital Leaders event.

 We’ll be providing examples of how technology is being used to enable workers, employers, people with care and support needs and carers to work and learn differently.